 Your shopping cart is empty.

-A professional artist for over 40 years, with 25 of those years spent teaching others how to paint.
-She is an internationally known artist with many awards for her paintings.
-Valerieann is also an Author, Master Rapid Eye Technician (stress and trauma relief expert), Life Skills Coach, Reiki Master and Mother of 6 children.
+Valerieann has been a professional artist for over 40 years, with 25 of those years spent teaching others how to paint.
+She is known internationally and has received many awards for her paintings.
+She is also an Author, Master Rapid Eye Technician (stress and trauma relief expert), Life Skills Coach, Reiki Master and Mother of 6 children.

 “I believe we all have an ignitable fire within us, a passion or reason for being here!
 I love helping others light theirs and keep it ablaze.”